Dr. Agatha Beschell

 How long does therapy take?

 This is highly individual and depends on many factors, such as the presenting problem and your preferences.
 Some clients want to address a particular issue as quickly as possible; some prefer a longer therapy process for exploration or support.
-You can consider ahead of time how much time, energy, and financial resources you wish to invest into therapy.
+You may want to consider ahead of time how much time, energy, and financial resources you wish to invest into therapy.

-In general, the average course of therapy in my practice is between 5 and 15 sessions, with each one being 50 minutes long and typically spaced out by 2 to 4 weeks.
+In general, the average course of therapy in my practice is between 5 and 15 sessions, with each session being 50 minutes long and typically spaced out by 2 to 4 weeks.